hklcf/Adhell3/README.md

 3. Build and install apk on the device

 ### Without Git
-Plugin your device and run this following commands in a console:<br/>
-1. `cd adhell3`<br/>
-2. Re-download the source code as a zip file and re-applies your changes manually<br/>
+1. Re-download the source code as a zip file and re-applies your changes manually<br/>
+2. Plug in your device and run this following commands in Windows console:<br/>
+`cd adhell3`<br/>
-3. `gradlew clean installDebug`
+`gradlew clean installDebug`

-Explanation:
-1. Enter adhell3 folder
-2. Update source code
-3. Build and install apk on the device

 ## Prerequisite for using Adhell3